Katie Logan: 2007–present

 In 2018, Katie begins dating Thorne Forrester, her sister Brooke's ex-husband and brother of her own former fiancé, Ridge.
 Thorne convinces Katie to go after full custody of her son with Bill, given that Bill had neglected to spend time with little Will as of late.
 To secure Katie's chances, Thorne and Katie get married.
 Full custody is awarded to Katie, but acrimony between the Forrester brothers and Bill ensues.
 A fight breaks out between Bill, Ridge and Thorne; Bill ends up falling over his house's balcony and is currently in a coma.

 Reception

 Tom has received a number of honors for her portrayal of Katie, including a Daytime Emmy Award nomination in 2008 for Outstanding Supporting Actress in a Drama Series, she later won for the same category in 2011.
 Tom's performance also earned her two Daytime Emmy Award wins for Outstanding Lead Actress in a Drama Series in 2012 and 2013, being nominated in 2014, 2017 and 2019.
 She gained a pre-nomination in the same category in 2015.
 In June 2020, she received another win for Outstanding Lead Actress in a Drama Series for her work as Katie.

+In 2022, Charlie Mason from Soaps She Knows placed Katie fourth on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting "Since the formidable Heather Tom stepped into the role of the supposed “ugly duckling” of the Logan family, the heroine has spread her wings and taken flight in ways that neither her sisters nor we dreamt she would when she was first introduced!"